the message center

 A Controlled Approach to Call Handling

-Medical phone support ensures every call is handled correctly within a defined process.
+Medical phone support ensures every call is handled correctly within a consistent process.

-Every call is managed within a defined system, ensuring:
+Every call is managed within a consistent system, ensuring:

 • Accurate information capture